john-amiscaray/Stir/README.md

 ## Installation

-This library can be added to a project using the following Maven dependency:
+This framework can be added to a project using the following Maven dependency:

 ```xml
 <dependency>